Reviews You Can Rely On

 There are many reasons why the Balega Blister Resist Quarter is top of class.
 It has cushioning right where you need it, and the hybrid wool/synthetic construction feels soft on the skin.
 The superior padding means that you'll experience superior protection while on the run.
 The top panel and under-arch incorporate ventilation panels, so your foot will stay breathing even on warm trail days.
 What's more, they offer anatomically different fits for males and females.
 After dozens of trail miles, they still look like they did when brand new, attesting to their durability.
 When our testers needed a sock to perform on long runs—up to one hundred miles in all seasons – this was their choice.

 We really, really love these socks, but they might not be the first pick when temperatures soar.
 Due to the extra cushion, they're classified as midweight – there are lighter, more breathable options available.
 That said, we wore them in all types of weather, including hot summer days, and never found them too uncomfortable.
-The mohair wool may be part of the reason why, which helps wick moisture and thermoregulate the foot.
+The mohair wool may be part of the reason why it helps wick moisture and thermoregulate the foot.
 So, if you're in the market for a top-of-the-line running sock that eschews durable construction, excellent protection, and superior comfort, look no further than the Balega Blister Resist Quarter.
 Still, running socks aren't necessarily designed for inclement weather.
 If you're headed into the mountains, the REI Co-op Merino Wool Expedition is a terrific choice, and they are reasonably priced compared to the premium hiking-specific models.

 Read more: Balega Blister Resist Quarter review